-Insurance companies and agents are not allowed by Indiana law to use the existence of ILHIGA or its coverage to encourage you to purchase any form of insurance or HMO coverage.
+Insurance companies and agents are not allowed by Indiana law to use the existence of ILHIGA or its coverage to encourage you to purchase any form of insurance.
 (IC 27-8-8-18(a)).
 When selecting an insurance company, you should not rely on ILHIGA coverage.
 If there is any inconsistency between this notice and Indiana law, Indiana law will control.

-Questions regarding the financial condition of a company or your life, health insurance policy or annuity should be directed to your insurance company or agent.
+Questions regarding the financial condition of a company or your be directed to your insurance company or agent. ife, health insurance policy or annuity should